TechTarget defines Content Services Platforms as follows:

 In short, the capability to connect to multiple content and data systems throughout the business including Line of Business applications, other enterprise content management systems and both on-premises and cloud based file-shares - is absolutely essential.

 Without it, you have just another silo.

 We now live in the era of the cloud.
 Fact.

-To that end, software solutions that are built for the cloud fully leverage cloud-based storage, databases, elastic scalability, dynamic pricing and web-based services in an easily configurable manner - and they do that in their native form, not requiring large-scale conversions from on-premise legacy code bases.
+To that end, software solutions that are built for the cloud fully leverage cloud-based storage, databases, elastic scalability, dynamic pricing and web-based services in an easily configurable manner - and they do that in their native form, not requiring large-scale conversions from on-premises legacy code bases.

-A good content services platform will be architected to take full advantage of artificial intelligence and machine learning capabilities via the cloud and in turn deliver streamlined automation of previously manual processes, increasing overall productivity and freeing staff to perform more time-sensitive or complex work.
+The best Content Services Platform will be architected to take full advantage of artificial intelligence and machine learning capabilities via the cloud and in turn deliver streamlined automation of previously manual processes, increasing overall productivity and freeing staff to perform more time-sensitive or complex work.